A container with an SSH server and SSH keys which can persist across restarts

 It does make some minor tweaks to the Debian default SSH configuration to enforce that root can only login using a key (password authentication is not allowed) - see 10-ssh-container.conf for details.

-The container's ENTRYPOINT will generate keys as needed (and persist them to /srv/ssh/) and start a SSH daemon before launching the given command.
+The container's ENTRYPOINT (technically /ssh-setup) will generate keys as needed (and persist them to /srv/ssh/) and start a SSH daemon before launching the given command.
 If no command is given, it will default to /bin/bash.

 • Do not override the Dockerfile ENTRYPOINT, thus leaving the ENTRYPOINT from this container in effect.